learn-co-curriculum/reading-ios-xcode-overview/README.md

 ### The Gutter

 The left-most column in the Code Editor which contains the line numbers is known as the **Gutter**.
 Blue arrow-tabs present in the gutter are "**breakpoint indicators**".
-Breakpoints are a signal to the application to pause the processes for inspection.
-This allows you to freeze a moment in time of your application so you can look at exactly what's happening.
-This helps immensely with the debugging process.
+Breakpoints are a part of the debugging process that we'll teach you about later.

 ![](https://ironboard-curriculum-content.s3.amazonaws.com/iOS/intro-to-xcode/xcode_debug_breakpoint_gutter.png)
 **Above:** *Xcode when encountering a breakpoint.*